liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/03-react-widget/01-developing-react-application-intro.markdown

     | DOM.
 The DOM is determined at run time when the portlet's page is
     | rendered.

-    -   Use the `HashRouter` for routing between component views, as @product@ requires hash routing for proper portal navigation:
+    -   Use the `HashRouter` for routing between component views, as @sharepoint@ requires hash routing for proper portal navigation:

        ```javascript